 Abandon the ``my pet loves it!`` mentality

 Just because your pet enjoys something does not mean it has its place in an optimal diet.
 Household pets are notorious for displaying signs of greed over items they find high value, even if it isn’t healthy for them.
 Since it is the goal to provide an optimal diet to ensure top quality health, it is important to evaluate all food items provided so your pet receives the most benefit without compromising health even if it is high value to them.

 Feeding items outside of the recommendations will not directly harm your pets health (if the item is not toxic, of course), but feeding items while consciously knowing it is not ideal does effect the goal of achieving the optimal diet.
 If you follow the steps to achieve the optimal diet, you are on well paved path to providing your pet with a vibrant, healthy, and thriving life.

 About Perfectly Rawsome

-Perfectly Rawsome provides education and custom meal plans to feed dogs and cats a raw diet.
-Share your pet’s meal photos with us on Facebook and be sure to hashtag your pet’s meals on Instagram with #perfectlyrawsome for a chance to be featured!
-And for more information about a raw feeding diet for your pet, contact us today.
+Perfectly Rawsome provides free resources, tips for beginners and pros, and more to help pet parents feed their dogs and cats a raw diet.
+Follow us on Facebook and Instagram and use the hashtag #perfectlyrawsome to share your pet’s raw diet.
+For more information about raw feeding for your pet, contact us today.